didascalie-net/tapemovie/tapemovie-lib/default-project/media/soundfiles/readme.txt

-audio soundfiles files will be placed in this folder
+this file must exist because you can't create an empty folder with .github